krytarowski/utcl/README.txt

 Excluding C library functions, Tiny Tcl compiles down to less than 60 Kbytes on most machines, far smaller than any Tcl 7 or Tcl 8 derivatives.

-This version of Tiny Tcl includes support for MS-DOS and DOS workalikes.
-The code for interfacing to DOS can be found in the files that have DOS in the filename, like tcldosaz.c, tcldosgl.c, tcldosut.c and dos.c.

 COMPILER AND BUILD ENVIRONMENT

 The compiler is assumed to be Borland C 5.0.
 Earlier versions should work.